The Future of Financial Empower(mint)

 Brandon Dewitt, CTO at MX, spoke alongside actor Matthew McConaughey at our MX Visionaries Forum.
-His speech is worth watching in full (via the link).
-We’ve featured excerpts below, adapted for the MoneySummit blog.
+We’ve featured excerpts below:

 About five years ago, I was diagnosed with stage four salivary cancer with metastasis to my lungs, my head, and my neck.